What is Title 24 in California?Posted on: October 22, 2020 in Title 24

 To get Title 24 lighting acceptance testing for your commercial business, you’ll likely want to work with a reputable contractor for assistance.
 Building managers can also use Nonresidential Appendix 7 (NA7) to learn more about testing equipment, conditions and results.

-Partner With Maintco Corp for Assistance in Complying With Title 24
+Partner With Maintco Corp To Become Title 24 Compliant

 For help passing your Title 24 lighting acceptance testing, work with Maintco Corp.
 We are a full-service, licensed general contractor with extensive experience navigating the ins and outs of Title 24 lighting controls acceptance testing to make business buildings energy-efficient and help save you money.

 We pride ourselves on our outstanding customer service, so we’ll always do our best to assist you with your Title 24 lighting and controls compliance questions.
 Our certified California Advanced Lighting Controls technicians will make sure you pass your acceptance testing as conveniently as possible.